 Now the question is, you know, are they going to try and sneak this through, backdoor this?

-I don't know what to make about Joe Manchin, because Joe Manchin in his private conversation, it was just revealed, uh, contradicted what he's been saying publicly about eliminating the the legislative filibuster, so I don't know what Joe Manchin's gonna do.
+I don't know what to make about Joe Manchin because Joe Manchin in his private conversation that was just revealed contradicted what he's been saying publicly about eliminating the legislative filibuster.

-I don't know what Senator Cinema's gonna do.
+I don't know what Senator Sinema is going to do.

 Most voters do not think Joe Biden will make it the full four years.